1. General provisions

 Furthermore, the distribution of leaflets, brochures, flyers or documents of any type for promotional or any other purposes is strictly limited within the event venue and the immediate surrounding area and is subject to the Organiser’s prior authorisation.
 Participants shall not, in any manner whatsoever, advertise any practitioner or establishment that is a member of a regulated profession for which the national and official organisation that represents the profession prohibits advertising.

 In the event that more than one Participant sponsors the same event, the Organiser shall promote the Participants in proportion to their respective contributions.
-The Organiser reserves the right to modify the characteristics of the event or to have the Participants modify the materials intended to be distributed, in particular due to legal requirements or for reasons related to the general organisation of the event and/or, more broadly, in the interest of all Participants.
+The Organiser reserves the right in its absolute discretion to modify the characteristics of the event or to require the Participants to modify the materials intended to be distributed, in particular due to legal requirements or for reasons related to the general organisation of the event and/or, more broadly, in the interest of all Participants.

-The Organiser may prohibit the taking of photographs and/or the making of audio and video recordings by Participants who have not received accreditation for such purpose.
-Only photographers / cameramen who have received written authorisation for such purpose shall be allowed to operate within the event venue.
+The Organiser may prohibit the taking of photographs and/or the making of audio and video recordings by Participants who have not received accreditation from the Organiser for such purpose.
+Only photographers / cameramen who have received written authorisation from the Organiser for such purpose shall be allowed to operate within the event venue.
 A copy of their photographic prints and/or audio and video recordings shall be provided to the Organiser upon request.

 Participants formally undertake not to engage in activities that are identical or similar to those conducted in the event venue, the immediate surrounding area or in any other exhibition area that the Organiser may designate, in particular, in places such as hotels or other sites external to said event, during the period of the event.